-- Our research centre and library at Percy House in Newcastle upon Tyne, where we have information on microfiche, on computer, and in printed form.
-The IGI, GRO Indexes, Probate indexes, Scottish OPRs, etc., are available on microfiche.
+- Our research centre and library is in Newcastle upon Tyne, where we have information on microfiche, on computer, and in printed form.
+The IGI, Scottish OPRs, etc., are available on microfiche.
 Our computers will give you access to FreeBMD, FamilySearch, and other family history related websites.
 Our Library has transcriptions, pedigrees, publications, mining and shipping information – and quite a bit of stuff that you won’t find anywhere else.
-We also have photocopying facilities and a self-service refreshments area.
+We also have photocopying facilities.

 - Our own database of Northumberland & Durham Parish Records.

-- Free access to Ancestry and Find My Past at Percy House.
+- Free access to Ancestry, Find My Past and The Genealogist at our research centre.

-- Our volunteers at Percy House who will be happy to show you around, help you get the most out of our facilities, and give you the benefit of their own family history knowledge if required.
+- Our volunteers at our research centre will be happy to show you around, help you get the most out of our facilities, and give you the benefit of their own family history knowledge if required.

-- Our research service for those who cannot get to Percy House, which includes four free look-ups per year for each member.
+- Our research service for those who cannot get to our research centre, which includes four free look-ups per year for each member.
 Just contact firstname.lastname@example.org .

-- Our own Information Leaflets including A Beginner’s Guide, Wills & Probate, Archives & Libraries Contact Details, and A Short History & Guide to Parish Records.
+- Our own Information Leaflets including A Beginner’s Guide, Archives & Libraries Contact Details, and A Short History & Guide to Parish Records.

 - Pedigrees and family trees donated by our members and available for you to study.